buildwithgrove/docs/docs/supported-methods/ethereum-trace.md

 # Ethereum Trace

 Eth-Trace is a specialized toolset for interacting with the Ethereum blockchain, enabling developers to trace and explore transaction history.
-With Eth-Trace's Supported Methods, developers can delve into the Ethereum network's historical data, querying transactional details, account balances, and more.
+With Eth-Trace's supported methods, developers can delve into the Ethereum network's historical data, querying transactional details, account balances, and more.

 | Methods | Description |
 |---------|-------------|